icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Frontend AI](https://app.webcrumbs.ai/frontend-ai) - Ask for a component or upload an image, and instantly receive ready-to-use code without lifting a finger.
 * [gitingest](https://gitingest.com/) - Turn any Git repository into a simple text digest of its codebase.
 This is useful for feeding a codebase into any LLM.
 * [global seo](https://www.globalseo.ai/integrations/angular) - Translate Angular app with AI.
-* [hashbrown](https://github.com/liveloveapp/hashbrown) - [Hashbrown](https://hashbrown.dev/) is a framework for building joyful, AI-powered user experiences.
+* [hashbrown](https://github.com/liveloveapp/hashbrown) - The [Hashbrown](https://hashbrown.dev/) framework is for building joyful, AI-powered user experiences.
 * [mini-bard-palm2-angular](https://github.com/gsans/mini-bard-palm2-angular) - Result from this [step by step guide](https://medium.com/google-cloud/build-ai-powered-angular-apps-with-google-gemini-5bf5e905ca1d#f02a) on how to integrate Google Gemini with Angular.
 * [PureCode AI](https://purecode.ai/components/angular/application-ui) - Build Angular application UIs 50% faster with PureCode AI.
 * [UI2CODE](https://ui2code.ai/) - UI to Code Converter in seconds with AI.